The Listening Studio tools library

 Two minute reset before you reply

-A tiny sequence you can use in a hallway or car that lowers intensity just enough for your thinking brain to come back online.
+A tiny sequence you can use in a hallway or car that lowers intensity enough for your thinking brain to return.

 Try sequence